 Radiotherapy or X-ray treatment can be used to treat primary BCCs or as adjunctive treatment if margins are incomplete [9,10].
 Radiotherapy is mainly used if surgery is not suitable.
-It is best avoided in young patients and in people with genetic conditions predisposing to skin cancer.
+It is best avoided in young patients and in people with genetic conditions that predispose them to skin cancer.
 The best cosmetic results are achieved using multiple fractions.

 Advanced or metastatic BCCs require multidisciplinary consultation.
 A combination of treatments may be used including:

-There are no established guidelines for follow-up to the removal of a basal cell carcinoma.
-An annual skin check is recommended for anyone who has had a BCC, given an estimated 30–77% cumulative risk of experiencing another one within 3 years.
+There are no established guidelines for follow-up to the removal of a BCC.
+An annual skin check is recommended for anyone who has had a BCC, given the estimated 30–77% cumulative risk of experiencing another one within 3 years.
 [8–10].

 Year-round protection against excessive sun exposure is important in all skin types.

-BCCs are very slow growing tumours and unlikely to reach an advanced stage unless significantly neglected.
-As long as it has been completely excised, BCC does not recur.
+Basal cell carcinomas are very slow-growing tumours and are unlikely to reach an advanced stage unless significantly neglected.
+As long as the tumour has been completely excised, BCC does not recur.
 However, another may develop elsewhere.

 The prognosis is of the rare metastatic BCC is very poor, with a median survival time of 8 months following diagnosis [3,10].